DutchKevv/Overhead2Crypto/README.md

 # Eazy Node Miner

 Mine cryptocurrencies [Monero (XMR)](https://getmonero.org/) from SERVERSIDE node.js with C++ XMRIG(No complicated install) (Linux/Windows).
-Just include it into your project and make some extra money :)
+Just include this npm module it into your project and make some extra money :)

 # Without freezing down the machine